 Even with promising results, skeptics ask sharp questions.

-Yes, at recommended doses.
-Red light therapy has no ionizing effects, so it doesn’t mutate DNA.
+At recommended doses, yes.
+Red light therapy has no ionizing effects, so it doesn't mutate DNA.
 Reported side effects are rare and usually mild, like temporary redness.

-Some benefit may come from a placebo, but not all.
-Animal studies—where a placebo has no role—show improved healing and reduced inflammation, too.
+Some benefit may involve expectation, but not all.
+Animal studies—where a placebo has no psychological role—also show improved healing responses and reduced inflammatory markers.

-This is a big one.
+This is a legitimate concern.
 Not all devices are created equal.
 Cheap gadgets often lack the power or correct wavelengths to work.
-That’s where skepticism is healthy—buyers need to check safety marks and credible brands.
+That's where healthy skepticism genuinely helps—buyers should check safety certifications and choose reputable brands.

 In short, the skepticism is justified.
 But it's not a reason to dismiss the therapy entirely.